-Although root rot mainly attacks the base of the plant, specific varieties of fungus can also injure the foliage and prevent the plant from developing.
+Although root rot mainly attacks the plant’s base, specific fungus varieties can also injure the foliage and prevent the plant from developing.

 How Long Does Root Rot Take to Kill Aloe Plant?

-One of the most severe and prevalent conditions for aloe vera plants is root rot.
-It has the potential to kill your cherished aloe vera plant.
+It has the potential to kill your cherished Aloe vera plant.

 Can you Save Aloe Plant from Root Rot?